therahulmehta/raytracer/README.md

 # Files

-main.cpp -> Currently a file to test the header files and render gradients. color.h -> Currently simply renders pixels to ostream out. vec3.h -> 3D vector support functions and inline functions.
+main.cpp -> Currently a file to test the header files and render gradients. <br>
+color.h -> Currently simply renders pixels to ostream out. <br>
+vec3.h -> 3D vector support functions and inline functions. <br>
+ray.h -> Defines the primatives of the ray, origin and direction.<br>